 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors evaluate and compare cancer cells to healthy cells, called grading.
-To see other pages in this guide, use the menu on the side of your screen.
+To see other pages in this guide, use the menu.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.